 The fuel pressure regulator design described above is the more widely used.
 It’s very simple and reliable, but not infallible.
-The FPR is subject to wear, especially the diaphragm that is constantly moving up and down.
+It can be subject to wear, especially the diaphragm that is constantly moving up and down.

-How Do You Diagnose A Failing Fuel Pressure Regulator?
+How Do You Diagnose A Bad Fuel Pressure Regulator?

 For the purpose of this article, it’s assumed that you have a basic knowledge of safety precautions while working on your vehicle.